 Ed Woodward is the current Chief Executive of Manchester United with a net worth of £10 million.
-He was born in Chelmsford, Essex in 1971.
-He grew up in humble surroundings and attended Brentwood school in the local area.
+He was born in Chelmsford, Essex in 1971 and grew up in humble surroundings, attending Brentwood school in the local area.
 At university, he studied physics at the University of Bristol but later qualified as an accountant after graduating in 1993.
 He began working for PWC as part of the accounting and tax advisory department.
 Six years later, he joined J.P.
 Morgan and Co. as an investment banker in the mergers and acquisitions department.
 In 2005 while still with J.P.
 Morgan, Woodward played a significant role in brokering the takeover of Manchester United by Malcolm Glazer and his family.

 In 2012, a survey revealed that United had 659 million supporters worldwide, and Woodward’s success was managing to monetise that fan base in a way never achieved by other clubs before.
 The financial results spoke for themselves.
 United’s commercial revenue rose from £48.7 million in 2005 to £117.6 million in 2012.
 This was largely due to renewed and improved deals with brands such as Nike, Aon, Aperol, Mister Potato, Aeroflot, Epson, Singha and DHL.
 The United jerseys sold in countries such as Malaysia and Thailand were counterfeit so Woodward narrowed down supporters to regions and sold commercial partnerships in each of them.
 Brands would now use the Manchester United logo on their product and identify as ‘official partners’, something that had never been done before.
 United would send players and former players to advertise the brands.